siuying/EvalJS/README.md

 # EvalJS

-EvalJS lets you run JavaScript code from app.
+EvalJS lets you run JavaScript code from your iOS app.
 It is based on [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore) and [Ejecta](https://github.com/phoboslab/Ejecta), but do not contains any DOM or
 Canvas/Audio objects.

 A short example: